medcomdk/dk-medcom-document/input/pagecontent/index.md

 ##### MedComDocumentReference

 This profil must not be exchanged, but can be used for internal validation of the metadata associated with a document, as the DocumentReference contains the same information as the IHE XDS metadata standard.

+#### General document assumptions

+Once a document is assembled into a Bundle, the document is immutable, meaning its content cannot be changed, and the document id (Bundle.identifier) can never be reused.

+Note that the document may be represented in either XML or JSON and interconverted between these or have its character encoding changed, all the while remaining the same document.

+It is a key element in documents that they contain a narrative text.
+The requirements concerning the narrative text, follows the [recommendations from HL7 for narrative text](https://hl7.org/fhir/R4/documents.html#presentation).
+This states that there must be narrative text included in the subject resource, which is the Patient resource in this IG, the Composition resource and for each Composition.section.text.

 #### Terminology
 On [MedCom Terminology IG](http://medcomfhir.dk/ig/terminology/) all referenced CodeSystem and ValueSets developed by MedCom can be found.